 Poly mailers are flexible, but bulky items push outward and take up space.
 Overstuffing strains the seams and can compromise the adhesive seal.

-When you're on the fence between two sizes, size up.
+When you are on the fence between two sizes, size up.
 A properly sealed mailer protects better and reduces damage-related returns.

 Common Measuring Mistakes to Avoid